Glen Coe: History

 The last area of Glen Coe to be owned by the MacDonalds was the area around Invercoe.
 In 1894, Sir Donald A. Smith (who was later, in August 1897, elevated to the peerage as The 1st Baron Strathcona and Mount Royal) purchased this area and built a country house, Mount Royal.
 In 2002, Alistair MacDonald of Glencoe made a successful eleventh-hour bid, and purchased the remaining lands of Lord Strathcona from his descendants.
 Alistair received unsecured loans from just six donors, and immediately set up the Glencoe Heritage Trust, a non-profit-making charitable trust, to secure the heritage of this part of Glen Coe.

 In 2017, NTS took out a trademark on the "Glencoe" name following an attempt to trademark the name of another NTS property (St Kilda) by a third party without their knowledge or consent.
 The Trust stated that it would not prevent local businesses from continuing to use the name; however, they were accused of heavy-handedness when an attempt was made to stop Hilltrek, a company based in Aberdeenshire, from selling a "Glencoe" waterproof jacket.
 The dispute ended amicably with NTS agreeing to allow Hilltrek to continue to sell the jacket with the Glencoe name.

 Hamish MacInnes, veteran of Mount Everest expeditions, climbing consultant for such films as The Eiger Sanction and a mountain rescue pioneer, was a well-known resident of Glencoe.
 MacInnes developed a new design of mountain rescue stretcher whilst living at Allt-na-reigh cottage near the head of the glen; the cottage later belonged to DJ Jimmy Savile.
-Following the posthumous revelation that Savile was a child abuser there were calls for the cottage to be demolished, although it remains standing but unoccupied as of February 2018.
+Following the posthumous revelation that Savile was a child sex abuser there were calls for the cottage to be demolished.
+In June 2024, the house's current owners were granted planning permission to demolish the cottage and replace it with a new residence, to be named Hamish House in MacInnes' honour.
+In February 2025, an outbuilding attached to the cottage was damaged by fire.

 During the 2020s, several companies started offering the title of "Lord" or "Lady" of Glen Coe to anyone interested online.
 One such company used the Oscars to advertise themselves by giving away titles of land ownership to such celebrities as Billie Eilish, Benedict Cumberbatch and Jessica Chastain.
-Such titles, however, do not actually bestow official nobility or land to buyers.
+Such titles, however, do not bestow official nobility or land to buyers.
 One company, which started operating in 2007, has been accused by several Scotland residents of making a mockery of Scotland's heritage.
-Kate Moss, Nelson Mandela, Ozzy Osbourne, Philip Schofield and Elizabeth Hurley are among those who have received certificates of mock title and ownership from these companies as personal presents.
-Some of the companies do clarify in their webpages that the word "Laird" is used in Scotland to describe all home or land owners and is an equivalent to the English language word "Lord", or to "Landlord" in the United States, and thus no official land ownership or nobility is bestowed on buyers.